East Cobb Georgia Uncontested Divorce Lawyers and Attorneys

 An uncontested divorce is a divorce case where the parties are in agreement to all the terms of the divorce before the case is filed.
 In a truly uncontested divorce, both parties are willing to sign all of the unnecessary pleadings and agreements needed for filing the uncontested divorce with the court.
 In addition, the divorce will be based on a claim made by the plaintiff (the person filing the case) of irreconcilable differences.

-The documents included in an East Cobb County Georgia uncontested divorce filing include, but are not limited to:
+The documents included in a East Cobb Georgia uncontested divorce filing include, but are not limited to:

 - Complaint: The document filed in the court officially asking for a divorce.